 There is value in reflecting on gratitude, yet it increases its effectiveness when you write it down.
 Southwick and Charney mention this in their book on resilience.
-The work by Dr. Sandi Mann also suggests having a daily journal reflecting on gratitude through answering specific questions (read more in this BBC article).
+The work by Dr. Sandi Mann also suggests having a daily journal reflecting on gratitude through answering specific questions.

 David DeSteno adds to the value of writing it down and how important the “little” things can be with a gratitude practice:

 “… It’s important to focus on the little things perhaps more than the big ones… Reflecting on the smaller and more frequent one … will work just as well.